HorusGoul/vite-plugin-stylex/README.md

 /* You can use other styles here */
 ```

-3. Import the CSS file in your root component:
+3. Import the CSS file in your `app/root.tsx` component:

 ```tsx
 import "./index.css";